-Gulf Coast Fall 2011 4/4 (100%) passed Spring 2012 2/2 (100%) passed Total 6/6 (100%) passed Dual Licensure Fall 2011 1/1 (100%) passed Spring 2012 1/2 (50%) passed Total 2/3 (67%) passed
+Ninety-percent (90%) of the special education teacher candidates will attain Mississippi teacher licensure passing scores on PRAXIS II: Principles of Learning and Teaching.
+This demonstrates the candidates' mastery of pedagogical knowledge at the level required for state licensure.
+NCATE and MDE require an 80% pass rate for teacher education institutions.

+Findings (2012-2013) - Target: Met

+Hattiesburg and Gulfport (combined online program)

+Fall 2012

+11/11 (100%) passed

+Spring 2013

+4/5 (80%) passed

+Total

+15/16 (94%) passed

+Dual Licensure (combined Hattiesburg and Gulfport-special education/elementary

+education)

+Fall 2012

+24/26 (92%) passed

+Spring 2013

+9/9 (100%) passed

+Total

+33/35 (94%) passed

+Related Action Plans (by Established cycle, then alpha):

 For full information, see the Details of Action Plans section of this report.

-Review subtest scores of Praxis II: Special Education Content and PLT to determine areas that need to be enhanced.
+Review subtest scores of Praxis II:PLT to determine areas that need to be enhanced.

+Established in Cycle: 2011-2012

-The NCATE office is now able to provide subtest scores for the Praxis II: Special Education Content Examination and Principles o...
+The NCATE office is now able to provide subtest scores for the Praxis II: Principles of Learning and Teaching.
+The subtest scor...

+M 4:Teacher Candidate Performance Evaluation

 The Teacher Candidate Performance Evaluation (TCPE) is a performance assessment of the teacher candidates' application of special education pedagogical and professional knowledge, skills, and teaching dispositions.
 The scoring rubric is divided into three sections, with outcomes and descriptors for rating teaching performance.
 Section 1 (A).
-Knowledge and Skills will be used to evaluate content knowledge, pedagogical knowledge, and integration of technology into instruction..
+Knowledge and Skills will be used to evaluate content knowledge, pedagogical knowledge, and integration of technology into instruction.
 Section 2 (B) Professional Dispositions and Section 3 (C) Impact on Student Learning will be used to evaluate the use of assessment for differentiated instruction The TCPE is administered by university clinical supervisors in conjunction with mentor teachers and ratings are aggregated and disaggregated on the TK20 Data Collection System.
 Rubric rating scores are as follows: Exemplary (4); Mastery (3); Marginal (2); and Unacceptable (1).

+Source of Evidence: Performance (recital, exhibit, science project)

+Target:

-Ninety percent (90%) of teacher candidates will receive a rating of mastery(3) or exemplary(4) on the evaluation rubric for teacher candidates on the criteria of demonstrating a special education pedagogical knowledge.
+Ninety percent (90%) of teacher candidates will receive a rating of mastery(3) or exemplary(4) on the evaluation rubric for teacher candidates on the criteria of demonstrating a special education pedagogical knowledge (Indicator A2 TCPE).

+Findings (2012-2013) - Target: Met

+Fall 2012

+Hattiesburg and Gulf Coast online (SPE K-12)

+4/4 (100%) scored exemplary (4)

+Total

-2/2 (100%) scored (4) exemplary on demonstrating special education pedagogical knowledge (Indicator A1 TCPE)
+4/4 (100%) scored exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A2 TCPE).

+Fall 2012

+Special Education and Elementary Education Dual Licensure (Dual)

+9/9 (100%) scored exemplary (4)

+Total

-1/1 (100%) scored .mastery (3) on demonstrating special education pedagogical knowledge (Indicator A1 TCPE)
+9/9 (100%) scored exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A2 TCPE).

+Spring 2013

+Hattiesburg and Gulf Coast online (SPE K-12)

+1/5 (20%) scored mastery (3)

+4/5 (80%) scored exemplary (4)

+Total

-2/2 (100%) scored .mastery (3) or exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A1 TCPE)
+5/5 (100%) scored .mastery (3) or exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A2 TCPE).

+Spring 2013

+Special Education and Elementary Education Dual Licensure (Dual)

+9/9 (100%) scored exemplary (4)

+Total

-2/2 (100%) scored .mastery (3) or exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A1 TCPE)
+9/9 (100%) scored .exemplary (4) on demonstrating special education pedagogical knowledge (Indicator A2 TCPE).

+Related Action Plans (by Established cycle, then alpha):

 For full information, see the Details of Action Plans section of this report.

-Review subtest scores of Praxis II: Special Education Content and PLT to determine areas that need to be enhanced.
+Review subtest scores of Praxis II:PLT to determine areas that need to be enhanced.

+Established in Cycle: 2011-2012

-The NCATE office is now able to provide subtest scores for the Praxis II: Special Education Content Examination and Principles o...
+The NCATE office is now able to provide subtest scores for the Praxis II: Principles of Learning and Teaching.
+The subtest scor...

 SLO 3:Use assessment information to plan differentiated learning.

-Special Education teacher candidates will use assessment information to plan differentiated experiences that accommodate differences in developmental and/or educational needs.
+Special Education Teacher Candidates will use assessment information to plan differentiated experiences that accommodate differences in developmental and/or educational needs.

+Relevant Associations:

-NCATE/Council for Exceptional Children/MDE
+NCATE/Council for Exceptional Children/MDE Related Measures: